Sahulinkan7/Django_practice_repo/README.md

 # Project 35
  This project is about autherization and authentication permissions in django. once a model is migrated , it comes with 4 permissions by default. add,change,view and delete.

+# Project miniblog
+ This is a small mini blog project based on CRUD application using function based views.

+ It covers the concept of authentication,authorization for the users.